-We predict, over the 20 year period from 2012-2031, the global market will require 149,000 engines to be delivered, worth around US$975 billion.
-These engines are required to power 68,000 commercial aircraft and business jets.
 The forecast predicts global passenger traffic, as measured in Revenue Passenger Kilometres (RPKs) will increase by a compound 4.5 per cent per annum over the period.
-Growth will be more rapid for long-haul markets and markets to, from and within developing regions.
+Growth will be more rapid for long-haul markets and markets involving developing countries.
+Asia is already the largest market today, and will cement that position due to continued rapid growth in China, Vietnam, Indonesia and other countries.
 Market liberalisation is a major driver of growth, with many countries agreeing more liberal air service agreements.
-New generation twin-aisle aircraft are themselves a stimulant to demand growth, as they lower airline operating costs, and enable new intercontinental routes to be launched.
+Also, new generation twin-aisle aircraft are themselves a stimulant to demand growth, as they lower airline operating costs, and enable new intercontinental routes to be launched.

-Due to the constantly changing nature of the market, Rolls-Royce has decided to simply publish a high-level summary of the forecast here.
-To build our forecast, we attempt to take into account a wide range of issues and factors that impact demand.
+The Rolls-Royce Market Outlook attempts to take into account a wide range of issues and factors that impact demand.
 These include economic growth, environmental issues, airline industry trends, aircraft productivity, operating costs, and the number of aircraft retirements.
-We constantly maintain an up-to-date market view, with a much greater level of detail, and are happy to discuss this with customers, investors, partners and other stakeholders.
+We also monitor through-life transition trends in the secondary market to inform our views on programme longevity and lease rate expectations.

 We welcome opportunities to develop our understanding of the market.
 For further information or feedback please contact Civil Aerospace.